-Title Whistleblowing Policy

-Owner Director HR and Talent Management

-Board Committee FARC

-Review date (Proposed after 1 year and biennially thereafter)

-Background Availing whistleblowing facilities helps to foster a culture of accountability, transparency and integrity.
-Whistleblower protection has become a worldwide concern leading to global recommendations such as the 2019 EU Directives on whistleblowing.
-Organisations recognise the need to enhance better complaint capturing mechanisms that foster early detection of incidents, giving those involved an avenue to speak up.
-FSD Africa has instituted whistleblowing facilities that foster anonymity to protect those who report concerns.
+Background accountability, transparency and integrity protection has become a worldwide conce recommendations such as the 2019 EUDire Organisations recognise the need to enhan capturing mechanisms that foster early de Availing whistleblowing facilities helps to foster a culture of accountability, transparency and integrity.
+Whistleblower protection has become a worldwide concern leading to global recommendations such as the 2019 EUDirectives on whistleblowing.
+Organisations recognise the need to enhancebetter complaint capturing mechanisms that foster early detection of incidents, giving those involved an avenue to speak up. anonymity to protect those who report cor complemented by guidelines and procedure FSD Africa has instituted whistleblowing facilities that foster anonymity to protect those who report concerns.
 These are complemented by guidelines and procedures written in various manuals including the HR Policies and Procedures and due diligence questionnaires.
-Further to a Board meeting held in March 2020, the Directors recommended that a whistleblowing policy be created to complement the underlying procedures.

-Reviews CFO

-Reviews Director, Corporate Done

-Services

-Director, HR and Talent

-Management

-Compliance Consultant

-Board Advisor

-Executive summary This policy communicates FSD Africa's stance of zero tolerance to risks that hamper the safety of staff.
-It lays out the commitment to protect those who report concerns from reprisal, victimisation and discrimination.
-The policy lays out the type of concerns that should be reported through the whistleblowing channel, informs the whistleblower what to expect once a report has been made, assigns roles and responsibilities in the reporting of concerns and outlines FSD Africa's commitment to reporting externally.
+Further to a Board meeting held in March 2 recommended that a whistleblowing policy complement the underlying procedures.
+Related policies Safeguarding Policy (Section 7) inclucion contained therein for responding to Data Protection Policy (Section 3 and Code of Conduct Anti-corruption and Integrity Policy 2 and 5) Disciplinary Policy and procedures Terms of reference for Designated S a safeguarding concern d 4) and Procedures (section Reviews CFO Director, Corporate Services Done Director, HR and TalentManagement Compliance Consultant Board Advisor Policy Approvers Director HR and Talent Management Yes CEO Yes NRC Chair Yes Director HR and Talent Management Yes CEO Yes